rm-bergmann/less-style-library-documentation/src/components/Colors/colors.md

 CSS has a huge [list of color variable names][1] already built in, but they are not easy to memorize unless you use them frequently.

-Ive included some random LESS color variables to make it easy to experiment with random colors if you don't have a set color pallette yet.
+Ive included some random Less color variables to make it easy to experiment with random colors if you don't have a set color pallette yet.

 Ideally you will have your own color pallette with HEX or RGB color variables